 - Use keywords in the job responsibility section and profile summary of your resume or application.

 - Don’t overuse education keywords; the software could tag your resume as spam.

 - Research industry keywords and use only those relevant to securing the teaching job you desire.
-If you are looking for jobs in different subject areas or age groups, it might be worth it to have different resumes for multiple career targets.
+If you are looking for jobs in different subject areas or age groups, it might be worth having different resumes for multiple career targets.

 - Tailor all areas of your resume keywords to each career focus.

-As the academic job search evolves to incorporate new, high-tech recruiting tools, it becomes more and more important that you make your resume for the academic position you are seeking stand out to the reader and to any software that might be used to review it.
+As the academic job search evolves to incorporate new, high-tech recruiting tools, it becomes critical you make your resume for the academic position you seek to stand out to the reader and any scanning software.

 Never underestimate the power of incorporating education keywords in your job search documents.